Terraform lets you declare dependencies between resources, and even between data sources. There are two kinds:

 address_prefixes = ["10.0.0.0/28"]

-}If we were to run the terraform graph command again we would get a different result entirely!
-As you can see below we no longer have those dependencies demarcated by arrows in the resource graph.
+}If we run the terraform graph command again we get a completely different result!
+As you can see below, we no longer have those dependencies marked by arrows in the resource graph.

 Resources without dependencies

-With this configuration Terraform will try to create all three resources at the same time - this can be limited with the parallelism command line option for apply - which will result in an error!!
-An example is below which shows that the Virtual Network cannot find the existence of the Resource Group we are referencing.
+With this configuration Terraform will try to create all three resources at the same time.
+You can limit that with the parallelism command line option for apply, but it'll still error out.
+The example below shows that the Virtual Network can't find the Resource Group we're referencing.

 ╷